mikejk8s/gmud/README.md

 5. CharacterRoutes GetUser returns the wrong list of characters, doesn't do its query
 6. Require unique names sql queries Character.Name
 7. Make a map of public keys
 8. AccountLogin function runs login page on the server
+9. Docker-compose broken, gmud connection refused to mysql/localhost:3306 - can access w/ sqlstudio fine
+10. Alive reports false need to switch to reverse bool or dead
+11. Level shouldnt be 0
+12.

 ## Api Paths